dannieRope/-Highlight-Rows-based-on-selected-Batch-ID-VBA-Project/README.md

   =SORT(UNIQUE(MID(A2:A26,FIND("-",A2:A26)+1,1)))
   ```
- The drop down menu was then created in F2 and F3 using Data validation feature available in the data tab in Excel as shown below
+ Create the drop down menu in F2 and F3 using Data validation feature available in the data tab in Excel as shown below

  ![Screenshot 2024-07-08 150241](https://github.com/dannieRope/-Highlight-Rows-based-on-selected-Batch-ID-VBA-Project/assets/132214828/9d2e2171-baf6-4f7f-95d2-0aeb9b0b82c5)